steve1281/quicknotes/README.md

 * set master to the FastAPI verison
 * you can still find the older versions in their own branches.
 * allowing mp4 extension, but html is required to embed.

+## Revision April 9, 2021
+* added support for fortune files
+* you need to put a fortune file in the document folder, then you can open with /fortune/{filename} api